‘Days Of Our Lives’ Weekly Preview Spoilers: A Party Goes Terribly Wrong

 In the weekly preview, Days of Our Lives promises a ton of drama heading into a new week in Salem, and it seems that someone’s life could be in danger.

-In the clip, John Black (Drake Hogestyn) and Marlena Evans (Deidre Hall) are surprised when they walk into Doug’s Place and see all of the friends and family members there ready to welcome them for a surprise anniversary party.
+In the clip, John Black (Drake Hogestyn) and Marlena Evans (Deidre Hall) are surprised when they walk into Doug’s Place and see all of their friends and family members there ready to welcome them for a surprise anniversary party.

-The couple looked stunned and thrilled as their guests yell out “surprise” while they walk through the door.
-Meanwhile, Brady Black (Eric Martsolf) is seen telling Nicole Walker (Arianne Zucker) that he needed the party to be drama free.
+The couple looks stunned and thrilled as their guests yell out “surprise” while they walk through the door.
+Meanwhile, Brady Black (Eric Martsolf) is seen telling Nicole Walker (Arianne Zucker) that he needed the party to be drama-free.
 However, it looks like his wish won’t be coming true this week.

 The drama will be at an all-time high for many characters.
 Anna DiMera (Leann Hunley) will be angry when she sees the love of her life, Tony DiMera (Thaao Penghlis), spending time with Nicole, his new wife.
 They may even get into an argument during the party.